sdruskat/2019-ascl-registries-workshop/slides.md

 - A schema for validation
 - A validation tool
-- A simple web form for manual completion (also as SaaS)
+- A simple web form for manual completion (also as web service)
 - A conversion tool (from/to CodeMeta, BibTeX, zenodo.json, ...)
 - Others, e.g.:
   - A Maven plugin that creates CFF files from metadata
-  - [TODO complete]
+  - Object models in Java & Ruby

 - Development supported by: